Red Light Therapy: 660nm vs. 850nm Wavelengths Explained

 Start Your Red Light Therapy Journey

-Claim Your Free Day Pass — Tour the facility, try the infrared sauna, and speak with our team about which membership tier aligns with your goals.
+Claim Your Gym Day Pass — Tour the facility, try the infrared sauna, and speak with our team about which membership tier aligns with your goals.

 Explore Membership Tiers — Red light therapy and infrared sauna are included in Platinum and Diamond memberships, with unlimited access in Diamond Plus.

-Learn More About Wellness Elite Fitness — Discover the full biohacking stack: HBOT, cryo, float therapy, IV therapy, PEMF, compression, hydrogen therapy, and more—all under physician oversight.
+Learn More About Wellness Elite Fitness — Discover the full biohacking stack: HBOT, cryo, float therapy, IV therapy, PEMF, compression, hydrogen therapy, and more—all with on-site medical practice access via Elite Aesthetic MD.